Armenia in the Eurovision Song Contest 2009: Background

-The Armenian national broadcaster, Public Television of Armenia (AMPTV), broadcasts the event within Armenia and organises the selection process for the nation's entry.
-AMPTV confirmed their intentions to participate at the 2009 Eurovision Song Contest on 9 January 2009.
-Armenia has used various methods to select the Armenian entry in the past, such as a live televised national final to choose the performer, song or both to compete at Eurovision.
+As part of its duties as participating broadcaster, AMPTV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2009 contest on 9 January 2009.
+AMPTV has used various methods to select its entry in the past, such as a live televised national final to choose the performer, song or both to compete at Eurovision.
 However internal selections have also been held on occasion.
 In 2008, the broadcaster opted to internally select the artist, with a national final being organized to select the song.
-The broadcaster opted to organize a national final to select both the artist and the song for the 2009 contest, a procedure that had only been used once before to select Armenia's entry in 2007.
+It opted to organize a national final to select both the artist and the song for the 2009 contest, a procedure that had only been used once before to select Armenia's entry in 2007.